tk-rusch/tk-rusch.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD candidate at <a href="https://math.ethz.ch/sam">Seminar for Applied Mathematics (SAM) of ETH Zurich</a>.
+description: Machine learning PhD candidate at ETH Zurich and UC Berkeley.

 profile:
   align: right